Himanshu069/multi_drone_ros2_px4_teleop/README.md

 # ROS2 & PX4 Teleop Example
 We previously had a popular [ros2_px4_offboard_example](https://github.com/ARK-Electronics/ROS2_PX4_Offboard_Example) based on Python and the offboard control mode.
 However, maintaining it became challenging.
 In this repository, we've migrated the code to C++ and implemented it using a custom PX4 flight mode for improved maintainability and performance.

+The original implementation was done with PX4 1.16

 ### Video Walkthrough
 TODO